Malocclusion sounds horrible.

 What Is Chinchilla Malocclusion?

-Malocclusion is a dental condition in which a chinchilla’s teeth start to grow too long and sometimes even grow in different directions.
+Malocclusion is a dental condition in chinchillas, in which their teeth start to grow too long and sometimes even grow in different directions.
 In broader terms it is a way to describe crooked teeth and can occur in all mammals.